-Synod was adjourned until 9:00am.

-1795 Article 50 - Overture RSE 2024: Adding a Footnote to the Apostles' Creed 1796 1797 1798 Committee 3 presented draft 1 of a report on RSE 2024 Overture on Adding a Footnote to the Apostles' Creed.
+Article 50 - Overture RSE 2024: Adding a Footnote to the Apostles' Creed

+Committee 3 presented draft 1 of a report on RSE 2024 Overture on Adding a Footnote to the Apostles' Creed.
 The report was discussed.
 The committee took the report back for further consideration.

-1799 1800 Article 51 - Appeals against GS 2022 art.
+Article 51 - Appeals against GS 2022 art.
 108 dec.
+3.5: Length of Appointment

-3.5: Successive Committee Terms 1801 1802 1803 1804 Committee 5 presented draft 1 of a report on an appeal and an "overture" re the length of Synod Committee Terms.
+Committee 5 presented draft 1 of a report on an appeal and an "overture" re the length of Synod Committee Terms.
 The report was discussed.
 The committee took the report back for further consideration.

-1805 Article 52 - CPTPF (Pastoral Training Program Funding) 1806 1807 Committee 3 presented draft 1 of a report on the CPTPF Report.
+Article 52 - CPTPF (Committee for Pastoral Training Program Funding)

+Committee 3 presented draft 1 of a report on the CPTPF Report.
 The report was discussed.
 The committee took the report back for further consideration.

-1808 1809 Article 53 - Closing Devotions 1810 1811 Rev. Marc Jagt read Philippians 2:12-18 and led in prayer, remembering the RPCNA.
+Rev. Marc Jagt read Philippians 2:12-18 and led in prayer, remembering the RPCNA.
 The day was closed with the singing of Hymn 28:1,3,5.
-1812

-5 Day 4 - Morning Session 6 Friday, May 9, 2025 7 8 A Artick e 54 - Reopening 9 S 0 v 1 r 2 e Synod words, nember evenin reopened in plenary session.
-The Chairman read Psalm 122, spoke some devotional led in opening prayer, and had the meeting sing Psalm 122.
-He observed all synoders were present and made some housekeeping comments regarding pictures and this g's dinner.
-He welcomed two newly arrived fraternal observers and said a farewell to others who would be leaving soon.
-Article e 55 - Adoption of Acts 6 7 7 C Γhe pr epared articles of the Acts were corrected.
-It was determined that the process for further ions to the Acts would be decided to by the clerks.
-8 9 A \ rticl e 56 - FRCNA - Fraternal Observer Address 1 0 2 0 3 s 4 t of the lescrib pendi Marc Jagt introduced Rev. John Koopman and Rev. Jack Schoeman, credentialed delegates Free Reformed Churches of North America (FRCNA).
-Rev. Schoeman addressed Synod bing the FRCNA.
-He expressed gratitude for our relationship, tracing its history and and some time on the topic of the nature of preaching in the CanRC and FRCNA.
-The full his address can be found in Appendix 13.
-The chairman spoke some words in response.
-5 6 A Article e 57 - Appeal against RSW 2022 art.
-12: In-person Worship 7 (Comm ittee 5 presented draft 1 of a report on an appeal against RSW 2022 art.
-12 regarding In-Worship.
+Day 4 - Morning Session Friday, May 9, 2025

+Synod reopened in plenary session.
+The Chairman read Psalm 122, spoke some devotional words, led in opening prayer, and had the meeting sing Psalm 122.
+He observed that all synod members were present and made some housekeeping comments regarding pictures and the special evening dinner.
+He welcomed two newly arrived fraternal observers and said a farewell to some others who were soon to leave.

+The prepared articles of the Acts were corrected.
+It was determined that the process for further corrections to the Acts would be decided by the clerks.

+Article 56 - FRCNA - Fraternal Observer Address

+Rev. Marc Jagt introduced Rev. John Koopman and Rev. Jack Schoeman, credentialed delegates of the Free Reformed Churches of North America (FRCNA).
+Rev. Schoeman addressed Synod describing the FRCNA.
+He expressed gratitude for our relationship, tracing its history and spending some time on the topic of the nature of preaching in the CanRC and FRCNA.
+The full text of his address can be found in Appendix 13.
+The Chairman spoke some words in response.

+Article 57 - Appeal against RSW 2022 art.
+12: In-person Worship

+Committee 5 presented draft 1 of a report on an appeal against RSW 2022 art.
+12 regarding Inperson Worship.
 The report was discussed.
-The committee took the report back for further eration.
-Articl e 58 - Appeal against GS 2022 art.
+The committee took the report back for further consideration.

+Article 58 - Appeal against GS 2022 art.
 143 dec.
+3.2 & 3.4: Preparatory Examinations

-3.2: Preparatory Examinations 1 l.
-Ma iterial 1.1 Appeal from Coaldale re Preparatory Examination (8.6.4.1).
-2 2.
-Adr nissibility 2.1 The appeal was declared admissible.
-Grounds: It concerns a decision of the previous general synod.
-3 3.
-Ob servations 3.1 The Coaldale CanRC appeals GS 2022 art.
+1.1 Appeal from Coaldale re Preparatory Examination (8.6.4.1).

+2.1 The appeal was declared admissible.Grounds: It concerns a decision of the previous general synod.

+- 3.1 The Coaldale CanRC appeals GS 2022 art.
 143 dec.
-3.2 which changed the Regulations for Ecclesiastical Exams to read: The preparatory examination is to occur in the classis where the church that sent the student's original attestation to the federational seminary belongs.
-The preparatory examination for a student not originating within the Canadian & American Reformed Churches is to occur in the classis where he lives.
+3.2 which changed the Regulations for Ecclesiastical Exams to read: - The preparatory examination is to occur in the classis where the church that sent the student's original attestation to the federational seminary belongs.
+The preparatory examination for a student not originating within the Canadian & American Reformed Churches is to occur in the classis where he lives. - 3.2 Coaldale proposes to delete the word "federational," claiming that by specifying a federational seminary, the amendment closes any pathway for classical examination if a man were to study at a non-federational seminary.